 Job growth in February slowed to just 20,000 new hires

-- Wages rose by 3.4 percent from a year earlier — a robust gain in earnings for many working Americans
+- Still, wages rose by 3.4 percent from a year ago — a robust gain for many working Americans

 Slowing global growth, a trade war with China and signs of increased caution among U.S. consumers have led many economists to forecast weaker growth in the first three months of this year.